James Aubrey Martensz

 James Aubrey Martensz (25 September 1885 – 26 March 1963) was a Ceylonese lawyer and statesmen.
 Following a successful legal practice, Martensz was appointed a member of the first Parliament of Ceylon, before stepping down to serve as Ceylon's first High Commissioner in Australia.

 Early life and education

 James Aubrey Martensz was born 25 September 1885, the oldest son, in a family of twelve, to James Andries Martensz (a planter) and Edith Maud née de Saram.
 He was the grandson of James Adrianus Martensz, a member of the Legislative Council of Ceylon.
 He received his education at Royal College, Colombo.

 Legal career

 He studied law at the Ceylon Law College.
-Marthensz served for a number of years as the private secretary to Justice Wendt and in 1908 was admitted to the bar as a Proctor.
+Martensz served for a number of years as the private secretary to Justice Wendt and in 1908 was admitted to the bar as a Proctor.
 He then joined the legal firm of F. J. & G. de Saram, eventually becoming a senior partner in the firm.
 He was created a Justice of the Peace and Unofficial magistrate.